Editors, Anthony Boucher & J. Francis McComas; Managing Editor, Robert P. Mills

 There is a short note on the inside front cover that has some interesting news items.1 The first is, with this issue, F&SF is moving from bi-monthly to monthly publication; second, in line with the editor’s ‘efforts to please [readers],’ they are going to increase the amount of science fiction; finally, there will be a new cover layout (the ‘three colour bars’ design) to make it easier to find on the newsstands (at least I presume this is what they mean from the ‘we think you’ll find it easier to read and recognize’ comment).
 This last change is a shame, I think: I rather like Salter’s original title.

 As for the fiction, the vast bulk of this issue is taken up by a 30,000 word novella by Charlotte Armstrong, Three Day Magic.
-This is an expanded or uncut version of the original story that appeared in Today’s Woman, December 1948, and it takes up a whopping 72 out of the 128 pages!
+This is an uncut version2 of the original story that appeared in Today’s Woman, December 1948, and it takes up a whopping 72 out of the 128 pages!

 When I first saw this my heart sank a little—the reprint fiction in F&SF is almost equally hit or miss, and the previous long reprint novella they ran (Jane Brown’s Body by Cornell Woolrich, F&SF, October 1951), struck me as, at best, a variable piece which seemed rather out-of-place in the magazine.
 I was pleasantly surprised by this one though.